reportportal/docs/src/md/src/InstallationSteps/OtherTypesOfInstallations.md

 ## Other Types of Installations

+### An instalation the ReportPortal on Ubuntu OS

 _(provided by @Tset Noitamotua)_

-### An instalation the ReportPortal on the Docker community edition
+Follow below steps if you like to have ReportPortal running on Ubuntu Zesty (17.04) with the latests Docker-CE version 17.05 and Docker-Compose 1.14

 ### 1. Enable apt transport over HTTPS
 ```shell